trychlos/pwix-accounts-ui/README.md

     The returned value is an array where each item is a HTML string '`<a>...</a>`'.

     A reactive data source.

+- `pwixAccounts.preferredLabel( id|user [, preferred] )`

+    Returns the preferred label for this user.

+    The application may have ask for either a username or an email address, or both.
+    When time comes to display an identification string to the user, we need to choose between the username and the email address (if both apply), depending of the preference of the caller.

+    The user may be identified by its `_id` string, or by the user document.

+    The caller preference is optional, may be one the following values:

+    - `pwixAccounts.C.PreferredLabel.USERNAME`
+    - `pwixAccounts.C.PreferredLabel.EMAIL_ADDRESS`

+    Default is the configured value.

 - `pwixAccounts.ready()`